superfly/docs/rails/getting-started/migrate-from-heroku.html.md

 If your application is running with more services, additional work may be needed to migrate your application off Heroku.

-## Provision and deploy Raills app to Fly
+## Provision and deploy Rails app to Fly

 From the root of the Rails app you're running on Heroku, run `fly launch` and select the options to provision a new Postgres database.